kodecocodes/video-yfsa1-materials/README.md

 In this course (and the course that follows), you learn how to implement the following design in SwiftUI:

    * [Bull's Eye App Design (made with Figma)](https://www.figma.com/file/3MBMeYd2hP4rajTbHnZL0z/Bullseye?node-id=0%3A1)

+In order to view the Design tab in this Figma file, you will need to create your own copy.
+You can either save a local copy and work in the Figma desktop app, or duplicate the linked file to your drafts.

 ## Release History